-The Victorian Government has set up a rental assistance fund to provide payments of up to $3000 to Victorians experiencing rental hardship due to the coronavirus pandemic.
+The Victorian Government has set up a rental assistance fund to provide payments of up to $1500 to Victorians experiencing rental hardship due to the coronavirus pandemic.
 All Victorians can access this, regardless of their citizenship or residency status.
-To find out more about eligibility and how to apply, see Housing Victoria.
-To seek information and basic advice, see Tenants Victoria.

 There are a number of services that provide food parcels to Victorians who need them.
 Click on the heading below that best suits your needs and find a service.
 To find out more about food security in Moreland visit our food access and security page.

-- Getato Messina in partnership with Fare Share (precooked frozen meals) - see the Gelato Messina website
+- Gelato Messina in partnership with Fare Share, for precooked frozen meals - see the Gelato Messina website

-- Reynard Street Neighbourhood House (precooked frozen meals - call 9386 7128
+- Reynard Street Neighbourhood House for precooked frozen meals - call 9386 7128

 - People over the age of 65

 - Aboriginal and Torres Strait Islander people over the age of 50